 Lament showed Dobbyn had far from exhausted his creative juices, but it was not a commercial success, and following a tour of Australia where the record was met with indifference, Dobbyn returned to Auckland, with his wife Anneliesje and one-year-old daughter Grace.

-During stays at Bethells Beach on Auckland’s West Coast he began composing the songs that would make up his next album, Twist.
+at Bethells Beach on Auckland’s West Coast he began composing the songs for ‘Twist’.

 After a decade abroad, he saw his homeland with new eyes.
 “Everything looked different and it looked beautiful and the horizon was much broader,” he told Russell Brown in 1994, shortly after his homecoming.
 He was marvelling at the landscape, but he might have been describing his personal and artistic outlook too.